 The Honeymoon Phase

-As you start getting used to this new place, you start noticing the differences more.
-You start missing home: your food, your parents, your pets... and that’s when it starts really getting rough.
+All good things must end, unfortunately.
+As the honeymoon phase fades away, you start getting used to this new environment, and new experiences come less frequently.
+Like any other place, you’ll start noticing that plenty of bad comes with the good.
+You realize home wasn’t as bad as you thought.
+You start missing your room back home, your food, your parents, your pets.
+Reality sets in, and that’s when it really starts getting rough.

 Find Your Place